222625424/Number-List-WebApp/README.md

-Use a GlassFish Server torun it
+Use a GlassFish Server to run it